How much does it cost to sell a house in the ACT?

 Real estate agent fees and commission

-The average real estate commission rate is 2.18% in the ACT but can be higher or lower depending on your location.
+According to internal data, the average real estate commission rate in the ACT is roughly 1.81% but can be higher or lower depending on your location.

-In Canberra, commission rates can range between 2% and 2.5%.
-In surrounding regional areas, commission rates are usually higher, around 2.5% to 3.5%.
+Surrounding regional areas usually tend to be a bit higher at around 2% to 2.6%.
 This difference in percentage points can translate to thousands of dollars when it comes to how much real estate commission you may pay, for instance:

 The difference in commission rates between urban and regional areas in the ACT is typical of how real estate agent fees are charged around Australia.
 Real estate agents set their own rates to reflect the conditions of the market they’re in.
 Commission rates tend to be lower in high density, metro locations where there’s higher turnover rates, higher supply, higher demand and more competition amongst agents.
 In regional areas, fewer agents mean less competition, and fewer buyers can mean properties may take longer to sell.
 Agents in these areas generally must work harder to get sellers a great result.